Hollande likely to shrug off "shock therapy" review

 Hemmed in by his pledge to cut the 2013 deficit to 3 percent of economic output from 4.5 percent this year, Hollande has limited his language to promising a “competitiveness pact” to put French industry on the road to recovery.

-“A shock causes trauma whereas a pact reassures,” Finance Minister Pierre Moscovici explained last week.

-The government may propose trimming labor charges for small firms in certain sectors, Fleur Pellerin, minister for small and medium-sized business, said on Sunday.

-But the government’s response to the report, due on Tuesday, is set to focus mainly on measures that would not affect labor costs, like investment in innovation and training.
+Any immediate action is set to be limited to measures that would not affect labour costs, like fresh investment in innovation and training.

 “We cannot simultaneously restore public finances and impose a competitiveness shock - a massive and immediate transfer of employer payroll taxes onto taxes,” said a government source.